altgans/altgans.github.io/src/posts/linux-setup.md

 2025-10-19 20:27
 discovered some zsh and bash config files -- should I remove them?
-TODO notify my when I run a command for which I have a fish alias/function (like `yazi` instead of `y`)
+TODO: notify my when I run a command for which I have a fish alias/function (like `yazi` instead of `y`)

 2025-10-19 20:43
 added a shortcut for opening my syncthing localhost url via `fuzzel` (by creating a .desktop file in `/home/jst/.local/share/applications`)